DmitriyShepelev/Craigsbay/APIDOC.md

 **Error Handling:**
 * `400` error:
+  * If the user is not logged in, return an error with the plain text message `You are not logged in.`.
   * If an item with ID `:itemID` does not exist, return an error with the plain text message `Item #:itemID does not exist.`
   * If there is only `quantity` items with ID `:itemID` available for purchase